#CH2026: Jorden Lentze

 Jorden Lentze was asking questions like that long before most of us were.
 Jorden was actually one of the very first Dutch speakers on the Conversion Hotel stage, presenting back at #CH2015.
 At the time he worked at Google as Conversion Industry Manager Benelux, advising advertisers how to improve conversion performance and get more value from their digital investments.

 I already knew Jorden from before that, from his time at ABN AMRO.
 What immediately stood out was his curiosity.
 He always wanted to understand why things worked, why people made certain decisions, and whether there might be a better way.
-A true optimizer.
-But more importantly, simply a very good person to work with.
+A true optimizer, but more importantly, a great human being who even became part of the Conversion Hotel volunteer crew!

-Back in 2015, Jorden spoke about finding inspiration outside our own discipline and already shared with us that a radical redesign is not always the answer.
+Back in 2015, Jorden spoke about finding inspiration outside our own discipline, because the quality of your ideas defines the impact of your results.
 Fast forward eleven years.
 After Google, Jorden joined Booking.com, where he has now spent nearly a decade working as a product manager across ecommerce, mobile apps, room selection, and reviews.
 If there is one organization in the Netherlands that understands experimentation at scale, Booking is certainly part of that conversation.

 Founder & host of The Conference known as Conversion Hotel